changepointGA: An R package for Fast Changepoint Detection via Genetic Algorithm: Applications

 Glioblastoma multiforme (GBM) can induce chromosomal aberrations during DNA replication.
 Array comparative genomic hybridization (aCGH) experiments analyze these aberrations through fluorescence intensity ratios, which reflect DNA copy number variations: ratios greater than one indicate chromosomal gains, whereas ratios less than one indicate deletions.
 Changepoint detection provides an effective approach to gene sequence segmentation, improving the accuracy of genomic alteration detection and supporting advances in disease screening and treatment.
 The aCGH data used here replicate those reported in \citet{killick2014changepoint} and \citet{lai2005comparative}.

-Following \citet{killick2014changepoint} and \citet{lai2005comparative}, we considered the piecewise constant mean model described in Equation \eqref{eq:timeseriesmodel}, with \(\epsilon_{t}\) assumed to follow an IID normal distribution.
-The BIC was used to construct the objective function \texttt{lm.Search.BIC}, provided in the supplement materials.
+Following \citet{killick2014changepoint} and \citet{lai2005comparative}, we considered the piecewise constant mean shift model described in Equation \eqref{eq:timeseriesmodel}, with \(\epsilon_{t}\) assumed to follow an IID normal distribution and all trend parameters in Equation \eqref{eq:kappa} set to zero.
+The BIC was used to construct the objective function \texttt{lm\_search\_bic}, provided in the supplement materials.
 To avoid redundancy, only \texttt{cptgaisl} was employed to minimize this objective function for segmentation of the aCGH data.

-There are \(\hat{m}=\text{7}\) detected changepoints in the sequence, indicating DNA copy number variations at \(\hat{\boldsymbol{\tau}}=\{\text{6, 81, 85, 88, 97, 123, 133}\}\).
+There are \(\hat{m}=\text{6}\) detected changepoints in the sequence, indicating DNA copy number variations at \(\hat{\boldsymbol{\tau}}=\{\text{81, 85, 89, 96, 123, 133}\}\).
 These results closely align with those obtained from other segmentation methods, such as CGHseg \citep{killick2014changepoint} and PELT \citep{lai2005comparative}.
-Our implementation successfully recovered all changepoints identified by these methods and additionally detected \(\{\text{6, 88, 97}\}\) as changepoints.
-These additional changepoint was also detected by the wavelet \citep{hsu2005denoising}, GLAD \citep{hupe2004analysis}, CLAC \citep{wang2005method}, and Quantreg \citep{eilers2005quantile} segmentation approaches implemented in \citet{killick2014changepoint}.
+Our implementation successfully recovered all changepoints identified by these methods and additionally detected \(\{\text{89}\}\) as a changepoint.
+The additional changepoint was also detected by the wavelet \citep{hsu2005denoising}, GLAD \citep{hupe2004analysis}, CLAC \citep{wang2005method}, and Quantreg \citep{eilers2005quantile} segmentation approaches implemented in \citet{killick2014changepoint}.
 The sequence array profile with the detected changepoints is shown in Figure \ref{fig:CGHfig}.